MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 * Mention whether you have allowed app customization or not.
 * Information on governance controls available to admins.
 Briefly describe how admins can use policies in admin center to control access to apps.
 * Information to troubleshoot any rollout issues.
 The admins might face app-specific issues, provide troubleshooting tips.
 * Your contact information for app support.
 If admins can’t troubleshoot app rollout or issues faced by the users, then how do they contact you.
-Your contact information and method to raise a support ticket mustn’t require the user to login.
+Your contact information and method to raise a support ticket mustn’t require the user to log in.
 * List of supported languages.

 ## Educate users and drive adoption change management about your app